crashzanders/AutoUpdateNFIX2/README.md

 # AutoUpdateNFIX2
-Python script that automates the update of the freqtrade strategy of NostalgiaForInfinityX2 (https://github.com/iterativv/NostalgiaForInfinity).
+Python script that automates the update of the freqtrade strategy of NostalgiaForInfinityX2 (https://github.com/iterativv/NostalgiaForInfinity) and the blacklist associated with your exchange.

 ## How does it work?
-The script checks the online and local version of the strategy.
+The script checks the online and local version of the strategy and blacklist.
 If there is a difference, it updates the local version, restarts the docker, and notifies the user on Telegram of the update.

 ![upgrade screen telegram](https://i.imgur.com/66s1rgV.png)